qyb123/VP-BSOIQA/README.md

 Here, the saliency detection algorithm designed for stereoscopic images is used to form the "s_img.png", and run the TensorImg.m to form the "ts_img.png".

-Reference: W. Wang, J. Shen, Y. Yu, and K. Ma, “Stereoscopic thumbnail creation via efficient stereo saliency detection,” IEEE Trans.
+Ref: W. Wang, J. Shen, Y. Yu, and K. Ma, “Stereoscopic thumbnail creation via efficient stereo saliency detection,” IEEE Trans.
 Vis.
 Comput.
 Graph., vol. 23, no. 8, pp. 2014-2027, Aug.
 2017.
 ====================================================================